After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 1. Export your dimensions

-You will need the exact names of your dimensions to Cubify your report.
-From your Cube Web portal, click the download icon to Export Dimensions from each of your top-level dimensions.
+To Cubify your report, you will need the exact names of your dimensions.
+From your Cube Web portal, click the settings icon to Export Dimensions from all of your top-level dimensions.

 2. Create a Drivers tab (optional)